beatlevic/beatletech/_posts/2015-02-05-coursera-courses.markdown

 keep on improving myself and acquire more knowledge in domains of my interest.
 Part of it is revisiting knowledge I'm "supposed" to know to gain an even better understanding, and the other part is exploring new uncharted territories.
-I also wanted to follow courses where I would have to practise and hone my programming skills.
+I also wanted to follow courses where I would have to practice and hone my programming skills.

-But why follow online courses with a rigid schedule and deadlines if you can simply read and study books or solve some tough problems on
+But why follow online courses with a rigid schedule and deadlines if you can simply study books or solve some tough problems on
 [Project Euler](https://projecteuler.net/) at your own pace?
 Well, for me as it turns out, having a fixed course schedule releases me of the burden of planning and serves as a nice stick to finish on time, which made it easier to get into the habit of spending evening hours on education.
-This way I didn't have to spend my will-power every time to get started, and now that I have grown this study habit and with it the displine to follow through, I'm in a much better position to also study at my own pace.
+This way I didn't have to spend my will-power every time to get started, and now that I have grown this study habit and with it the discipline to follow through, I'm in a much better position to also study at my own pace.

 The courses for which I have received statements of accomplishment are in chronological order: